darrendariustan/Exam-Grading-Agent/README.md

 cd narrative-agent  # For the narrative agent example
 # OR
 cd technical-agent  # For the technical agent example
+# OR
+cd vc-pitch-agent  # For the VC pitch agent example
 ```

 Run the example with this command: